chimericdream/worldofpannotia.com/src/_artifacts/deck-of-many-things.md

     _Ruin:_ As implied by its name, when this card is drawn, all nonmagical possessions of the drawer are lost.

     _Skull:_ A dread wraith appears.
 Treat this creature as an unturnable undead.
 The character must fight it alone &ndash; if others help, they get dread wraiths to fight as well.
-If the character is slain, she is slain forever and cannot be revived, even with a _wish_ or a _miracle_.
+If the character is slain, she is slain forever and cannot be revived, even with a {% spell_link wish %} or a {% spell_link miracle %}.

     _Star:_ The 2 points are added to any ability the character chooses.
 They cannot be divided among two abilities.